Lenders mortgage insurance

-Lenders mortgage insurance (LMI), also known as private mortgage insurance (PMI) in the US, is insurance payable to a lender or trustee for a pool of securities that may be required when taking out a mortgage loan.
-It is insurance to offset losses in the case where a mortgagor is not able to repay the loan and the lender is not able to recover its costs after foreclosure and sale of the mortgaged property.
-Typical rates are $55/mo. per $100,000 financed, or as high as $125/mo. for a typical $200,000 loan.
+Lenders mortgage insurance (LMI), also known as private mortgage insurance (PMI) in the US, is a type of insurance payable to a lender or to a trustee for a pool of securities that may be required when taking out a mortgage loan.
+Its purpose is to offset losses in the case where a mortgagor is not able to repay the loan and the lender is not able to recover its costs after foreclosure and sale of the mortgaged property.

 Mortgage insurance in the US

 The annual cost of PMI varies and is expressed in terms of the total loan value in most cases, depending on the loan term, loan type, proportion of the total home value that is financed, the coverage amount, and the frequency of premium payments (monthly, annual, or single).
 The PMI may be payable up front, or it may be capitalized onto the loan in the case of single premium product.
 This type of insurance is usually only required if the downpayment is 20% or less of the sales price or appraised value (in other words, if the loan-to-value ratio (LTV) is 80% or more).
 Once the principal is reduced to 80% of value, the PMI is often no longer required on conventional loans.
 This can occur via the principal being paid down, via home value appreciation, or both.
 FHA loans often require refinancing to remove PMI, even after the LTV drops below 80%.
 The effective interest savings from paying off PMI can be substantial.
 In the case of lender-paid MI, the term of the policy can vary based upon the type of coverage provided (either primary insurance, or some sort of pool insurance policy).
 Borrowers typically have no knowledge of any lender-paid MI, in fact most "No MI Required" loans actually have lender-paid MI, which is funded through a higher interest rate that the borrower pays.